 Very optimistic that IOT manufacturers are going to do the right thing.

-Translate this from Wi-Fi Alliance, speak Wi-Fi vantage, and turn it into eight Oh two 11 speak.
+Translate this from Wi-Fi Alliance, speak Wi-Fi vantage, and turn it into eight Or two 11 speak.
 Are we talking about KVR?

-As a user who goes and buys a new phone, new tablet, or a new computer, how would they know if it, their, their machine is Wi-Fi vantage certified?
+As a user who goes and buys a new phone, new tablet, or a new computer.
+How would they know if it their machine is Wi-Fi vantage certified?

 Well, this is where Wi-Fi Alliance talks more.
-We don’t talk a lot to a consumer, I would say we address more operators and it managers and
+We don’t talk a lot to a consumer.
+I would say we address more operators and its managers.

 So even though it’s not required, it’s not mandatory in Wi-Fi, six, many vendors have already reached that level in their Wi-Fi six devices.

-But, but you can, you can influence because he can say, I want vantage release too, for example, [inaudible] anyway.
-So, so that is
+But, you can influence because he can say, I want vantage release too.

 It, I just went a little faster.

 Yes.
-So Y Y KVR is already, there is mandatory for all Wi-Fi seek devices, and now we have optimized connectivity are, we’re hoping that he gets to the same place.
+So Y Y KVR is already, there is mandatory for all Wi-Fi seek devices, and now we have optimized connectivity.
+We’re hoping that he gets to the same place.
 And after that, we hope that QoS gets to that level as well.
 We can always hope.
-Yes.
 Yes.
 So that’s all I had for today, unless that you have added questions for me.